clemcer/loggifly/README.md

 # Docker Swarm

-> [!Important]
-Docker Swarm Support is still experimental because I have little to no experience with it and can not say for certain whether it works flawlessly.
-If you notice any bugs or have suggestions let me know.

 To use LoggiFly in swarm mode you have to set the environment variable `LOGGIFLY_MODE` to `swarm`.<br>

 The `config.yaml` is passed to each worker via [Docker Configs](https://docs.docker.com/reference/cli/docker/config/) (_see example_).<br>